MillerPr/ochre_web_template/README.md

 You will find two approaches to the primary index.html file.
 One index.html is a text-based home page.
 The other index file is a splash page with a prominent background image.
 You should choose one approach.
 Your homepage should be named index.html.

+Each project will be configured as a separate private GitHub repository by ODS.
+Project web developers will have access to edit this code and push changes to the repo.

 ## Directories
 **assets** The assets directory contains sample images.
 You may delete the sample images and add your own images.
 **css** The css directory contains cascading stylesheets.
 Note that each html page points to one of these stylesheets.